devlemire/categorizer/README.md

 * `field` - The name of the field that is changing, in this case that will be `"name"` or `"newLabel"`.
 * `val` - The value of the input field.

-All this method needs to do is update the specified field on state with the value on the event.
-It will look something like this: `this.setState( { [ field ]: val } );`.
+All this method needs to do is update the specified field on state with the specified value.

 ```js
 handleChange(field, val) {